 Always identify and correct the cause of a fault shutdown before resetting the controller.
-Check the fault message displayed on the controller and refer to Figure 2-4 to identify and correct the fault condition proceeding. authorized Contact an distributor/dealer for service, if necessary.
+Check the fault message displayed on the controller and refer to Figure 2-3 to identify and correct the fault condition proceeding.
+Contact an authorized distributor/dealer for service, if necessary.